Your body reacts to stress. Studies show that stress can make psoriasis worse, but psoriasis can also stress you out.

-Breathe deep and count to 10.
+Breathe in deep and count to 10.
 Take a relaxing soak in the tub.
 Call up a friend to vent.
 Meditate.
-Focus on the positive and incorporate relaxation techniques into your daily routine.
-All are ways to bust stress and perhaps help keep psoriasis flares at bay.
+Focus on the positive and make relaxation part of your daily routine.
+These are simple ways to bust stress and may help keep psoriasis flares at bay.

 Are psoriasis and allergies linked?
-The immune system appears to play a key role in both.
+The immune system seems to play a key role in both.

-Researchers have found that people with psoriasis are more likely to have a greater number of inflammatory mast cells (see left) -- the kind that trigger allergic reactions, such as swelling and itching -- than people without it.
-Although psoriasis may be a reaction of the immune system, it is not proven to be an allergic reaction.
-Studies have found no link between allergens and psoriasis.
+Research shows that people with psoriasis are more likely to have a large number of inflammatory mast cells (see left) -- the kind that trigger allergic reactions like swelling and itching.
+Still, there’s no proof that psoriasis is an allergic reaction.

 Another reason to put down your drink?
-Some psoriasis medications and drinking don’t mix.
+Some psoriasis medications and alcohol don’t mix.

 Instead, try a nonalcoholic thirst-quencher like iced tea.
 Or walk around the block to unwind.
-Getting exercise and up to 20 minutes of sunlight a day can soothe psoriasis.
+Daily exercise and up to 20 minutes of sunlight can soothe psoriasis.

 Cold or Dry Weather

-Keep your skin well moisturized.
+The key is to keep your skin moist.
 Use thick, creamy lotions after showers and baths and throughout the day.
-Look for lotions and soaps that are fragrance-free and designed for sensitive skin to help reduce irritation.
+Look for lotions and soaps that are fragrance-free and designed for sensitive skin to reduce irritation.

-You can also use a humidifier in your home during dry months to help keep your skin moist.
-Keeping the skin moist can help reduce itching and tenderness.
+You can also use a humidifier in your home during dry months to relieve itching and tenderness.

-Tattoos can look cool, but to psoriatic skin the tattooing process can be a nightmare.
-Repeatedly piercing the skin and injecting it with dyes is a major trauma.
-Trauma to the skin can cause new lesions to appear, often 10 to 14 days later.
+Tattoos can look cool, but the process can be a nightmare for psoriasis.
+Repeatedly piercing the skin and injecting it with dyes causes major trauma.
+Damage like that can cause new sores to appear, often 10 to 14 days later.

-Tattoos can also lead to infection -- another psoriasis trigger.
+Tattoos can also lead to infection -- another trigger.

 Treat your skin with care.
 Avoid tattoos and acupuncture, and talk with your doctor about shots.

-Some drugs used to treat high blood pressure, heart disease, arthritis, and psychiatric disorders can trigger psoriasis.
+Some medicines used to treat high blood pressure, heart disease, arthritis, and mental disorders can trigger psoriasis.

-ACE inhibitors, beta-blockers, and lithium are common offenders that can cause psoriasis flare-ups as well as malaria drugs, such as Plaquenil and hydroxychloroquine, and NSAIDs.
-Oral steroids such as prednisone work to control flares but may cause a worsening of the condition after coming off long-term use.
+Common drugs like ACE inhibitors, beta-blockers, and lithium can cause flare-ups.
+So can malaria pills like Plaquenil and hydroxychloroquine, and NSAIDs.
+Steroid pills such as prednisone control flares, but they may make the condition worse after long-term use.

-Talk to your doctor if your medication is worsening your psoriasis.
+Talk to your doctor if your medication is irritating your skin.

 Common infections are doubly difficult for people with psoriasis.
-Yeast infections, thrush, strep throat, respiratory infections, and staph infections are all known psoriasis triggers.
+Yeast infections, thrush, strep throat, respiratory infections, and staph infections are all known triggers for the disorder.

 The good news?
-Once you treat the infection, your psoriasis flare may also calm down.
+Once you treat the infection, your flare-ups may also calm down.